Homemade Butter Tarts.

 So here it is – passed down by four generations….to you!

 Homemade Butter Tarts

 12 small tart shells using my pastry recipe –Tip: I grease the tin with shortening, as this will help to ease the tarts out of the tart tin.
 (You can use a small muffin tin as well)

 - 1 tsp Vanilla

 Pour the filling into the tart shells about 2/3 full.
 Bake in the bottom third of an oven at 350F for 20 – 30 minutes.
 Let cool and enjoy!

 Enjoy this post?
-Then sign up Sign up today! for my newsletter and to make sure you get all of the latest posts and as a welcome bonus - you will receive my new ecookbook Easy as Pie RECIPES!
+Then sign up below to make sure you get all of the latest posts and as a welcome bonus – you will receive my new ecookbook Easy as Pie RECIPES!